secureCodeBox/secureCodeBox/auto-discovery/kubernetes/docs/README.ArtifactHub.md

 The scan created uses our `zap-advanced` ScanType by default, this can be changed with the `config.serviceAutoDiscovery.scanConfig.scanType` config on the autoDiscovery helm release.

 ## Deployment
-The auto-discovery-kubernetes `scanType` can be deployed via helm:
+The auto-discovery-kubernetes chart can be deployed via helm:

 ```bash
 # Install HelmChart (use -n to configure another namespace)